aguiarDavi/java-cookie-session-first-contact/README.md

 # java-cookie-session-first-contact
-College project using Session and Cookies.
+A college project made in reason to understand the fundamentals of Session and Cookies.
+With this project, we're able to see which page has the most access (Cookies) and controll the user access of the HTML pages (Session).